Many or all companies we feature compensate us. Compensation and editorial

 Once you have numbers, you can shop for the best home equity line of credit.
 This is where it pays to compare rates, fees, and loan terms to find the right option.

-Every lender has unique guidelines for submitting a HELOC application.
-You may be able to check your rates first before completing the entire application.
 Lenders who offer this often allow you to prequalify through a short online questionnaire that doesn’t affect your credit.
 It’s an opportunity to see how much you might pay to borrow before completing a full application and having a hard credit inquiry added to your credit report.

-You’ll likely need several documents to apply for a HELOC, and organizing them beforehand is wise.
+You’ll likely need several documents to apply for a HELOC and organizing them beforehand is wise.
 For example, a lender may ask to see the following:

 • Recent pay stubs